mattbierner/callable.js/README.md

-# callable.js - Small Function Calling Javascript Library. #
+# callable.js - Small Function Calling Javascript Library #

 ## About ##
 callable.js is a small library for calling functions in Javascript using apply